Relief of South America and minerals. Landforms of South America

 I - setting the cognitive task of the lesson.

-Invite students to complete a three-digit diary.
+I have students fill out a three-digit diary.

-To study the features of the relief of South America.
+Study the relief features of South America.

 Relief features Yu.A.

-Patterns of placement of minerals
+Patterns of mineral resource placement

-Differences in relief
+Differences in terrain

 West

-East of the mainland
+East mainland

 History of its formation